K-Hop template khop().<path_template>

 for initial-node must have filtering rules [<steps>]

-in multiple edges template must be a definite value, namely[N]
+in multi-edge template must be a definite value, namely[N]

-- Inter-step filtering of any type is illegal, no matter using
+- Inter-step filtering of any type is not supported, no matter using

 prev_n